 4.3.1.
 Prior to the Board interviews, the finalists shall meet with on-campus groups, including the institution’s board of trustees, the president’s cabinet, faculty and staff, and students.
 The Commissioner or staff shall provide feedback from these groups to the Board.

 4.3.2.
 The Board, along with the board of trustees executive committee, shall interview the finalists on campus in a closed executive session.

 4.4.
 Deliberations after Interviews: After the interviews of the finalists are completed, the Board, the trustee executive committee (up to a maximum of five trustees), and the Commissioner shall comprehensively discuss the strengths and weakness of each candidate.

 4.5.
-Preliminary Qualification of Candidates: Prior to seeking consensus to appoint the president, the Regents shall consider the question: “Is one or more of these candidates fully qualified, and will one or more of them, in our judgment, perform the duties as president of this institution with distinction?”
-If a majority of the members present appear to agree with the above question, the Regents will proceed to appoint a new president.
-If, however, a majority appear to disagree with this question, the Regents will request the search committee to reconvene and to search for additional qualified persons.
+Preliminary Qualification of Candidates: Prior to seeking consensus to appoint the president, the Board members shall consider the question: “Is one or more of these candidates fully qualified, and will one or more of them, in our judgment, perform the duties as president of this institution with distinction?”
+If a majority of the members present appear to agree with the above question, the Board members will proceed to appoint a new president.
+If, however, a majority appear to disagree with this question, the Board members will request the search committee to reconvene and to search for additional qualified persons.

 4.6.
 Board of Trustees May Petition for Consultation: Prior to the final selection of a President, the Board of Trustees may petition the Board to arrange for more extended communications regarding the selection of the President.

 4.7.
 Voting to Appoint a President: The Board will vote to appoint a new president in a properly noticed public meeting.
 Nine votes or more will be required to appoint a president.